ninewise/dissertation/frag-gene-scan/main.md

 The source code of FGS and FGS+ is no longer actively maintained, but as metagenomics datasets continue to grow in size, we still need faster gene predictors.
-In this manuscript we present FragGeneScanRs (FGSrs), a reliable, high-performance, and accurate Rust implementation of the FGS gene prediction model.
+In this chapter we present FragGeneScanRs (FGSrs), a reliable, high-performance, and accurate Rust implementation of the FGS gene prediction model.
 We ran a benchmark to show that FGSrs produces the same results as FGS and is faster than both FGS and FGS+.